What Is Zero Carbon Guildford Doing?

 Low carbon solutions, retrofitting, and energy efficiency

-Central to this plan is community cohesion; ZERO aims to bring together individuals, projects and organisations and offer resources and platforms for collaboration to enable greater benefits than each individual project alone.
+Central to this plan is community cohesion; ZERO brings together individuals, projects and organisations and offer resources and platforms for collaboration to enable greater benefits than each individual project alone.

 August's IPCC report - a unanimous agreement on the state of our climate by all the world’s nations - shows that the last decade was hotter than any other period in the last 125,000 years.
 It also shows that global governments’ policy implementation to date puts our current trajectory of warming to a catastrophic 2.5C - 4C.
 And this sort of news, coupled with the constant newsreels of wildfire, extreme weather events, and heat death, is exactly what we mean when we say that climate education can be overwhelming and dis-empowering.